 Gwen (Tiki) Braxton is a lifelong Grayson County resident, and a dedicated and active community leader who wants to serve the residents of Grayson County as Constable Precinct 2.*

 *JP 2 consists of voting precincts 201, 202, 203, 204, 205, 206, 401, 402, 403, 404, 405 and 407.

 Russel Foster, born in Sherman, Texas, is running as a Democrat for U.S. House Texas District 4 against whoever Republican funders select to replace John Ratcliffe on the ticket.

 “It’s time Texas has someone who puts our country over political parties.
 Someone who doesn’t listen to the lobbyists and doesn’t take orders or bark talking points like my opponent.
 We have to finally ask, WHEN IS ENOUGH ENOUGH?
 What kind of criminality does it take for Republicans to put country over party?
 Let’s show them WE HAVE HAD ENOUGH!”

 Special Election, Sept 29, 2020

-There is a Special Election for State Senate District 30.
-Five Republicans and one Democrat are on the SAME ballot.
+There was a Special Election for State Senate District 30.
+Five Republicans and one Democrat were on the SAME ballot.

-Democrat Jacob Minter, a licensed electrician and board member for IBEW Local 20, is a strong candidate committed to “bringing together the best from every side”
+Democrat Jacob Minter, a licensed electrician and board member for IBEW Local 20, was the Democratic candidate committed to “bringing together the best from every side”

 It is imperative that we vote on Sept 29.